 - Stone

 - Quarry rock

-- "Allen Block" or similar block walling
+- 'Allen Block' or similar block walling

 - Rendered masonry

+- 'Kensington' or similar style concrete sleeper (where permitted)

 4.3 Private Open Space & Privacy

 Open spaces, both in public reserves and in private yards, are part of the natural character and charm of Blackwood Park.
 Private open space creates good living environments when the indoors and outdoors are linked, providing for outdoor entertaining and play areas directly accessible from the main living areas of the home.